LemmySmackett/LemmySmackettCom/content/stories/general/the_tabacky_kid.md

 Hell.
 What's one more in the sauce?

 "I hope you've worked up a tolerance, son."
 The Old Man's hand hung like a guillotine over his holster.
-"Cuz I still got the heat."[^1]
+"Cuz I still got the heat." Ω[^1]
 [^1]:Based on [this picture.
 (Source: unknown)](/images/tabacky_kid.png)